 The default access level is 0 (Normal Exec).
 The factory defaults for the user names and passwords are:

-Table 35: Default Login Settings
+Table 39: Default Login Settings

+username access-level password

+guest 0 guest

-username ac ccess-level password guest 0 admin 15 guest admin
+admin 15 admin

 The encrypted password is required for compatibility with legacy password settings (i.e., plain text or encrypted) when reading the configuration file during system bootup.
 There is no need for you to manually configure encrypted passwords.